tylerdr/sprinter-website/src/pages/index.md

     alt: A close-up of a paper filter filled with ground coffee
     image: /img/sc-logo.jpg
   missionStatement: >+
-    Our mission is to unlock human potential with empowering software that best meets our clients' current and future needs.
+    Our mission is to unlock human potential by designing dynamic software solutions that best meet our clients' current and future needs.

   video: